Volvo XC90: T8

 At launch, for the 2016 model year, the XC90 T8 used a 9.2 kWh lithium-ion battery (6.7 kWh usable).
 Over time, Volvo continued to gradually increase the battery size.
-For the 2018 model year, it was increased to 10.4 kWh (8.0 kWh usable); for the 2020 model year, it was increased to 11.6 kWh; and for the 2023 model year, it was increased to 18.6 kWh.
+In 2017, for the 2018 model year, it was increased to 10.4 kWh (8.0 kWh usable); for the 2020 model year, it was increased to 11.6 kWh; and for the 2023 model year, it was increased to 18.6 kWh.

 Deliveries of the XC90 T8 PHEV began in the United States in August 2015.
 Sales in Europe totaled 2,653 units in 2015.
 Cumulative sales in the US totaled 488 units up until February 2016.
 According to Volvo, sales of the plug-in variant represent 20% of Volvo XC90 global sales by mid-March 2016.

-In 2021 the T8 powertrain was updated with a more powerful electric motor (delivering 107 kW), updated engine and increased battery capacity (18.8 kWh).
+In 2021, the T8 powertrain was updated with a more powerful electric motor (delivering 107 kW), updated engine and increased battery capacity (18.8 kWh).

 Trim levels

 The second-generation Volvo XC90 is available in three distinct trim levels: Momentum, R Design, and Inscription.
 Momentum is the "base" design, and does not include features such as full leather-trimmed seating surfaces, woodgrain interior trim, or a GPS navigation system as standard equipment.
 The R Design features "Nubuck" upholstery and a sports exterior body kit, as well as dark trim accents on the exterior and interior.
-Inscription is the top-of-the-line design, and features full perforated Napa leather-trimmed seating surfaces, woodgrain interior trim, dual heated front and outboard rear seats, and additional bright accents on the exterior.
+Inscription is the top-of-the-line design, and features full perforated Napa leather-trimmed seating surfaces, woodgrain interior trim, dual heated front, optional heated outboard rear seats, and additional bright accents on the exterior.
 For 2017, an "Excellence" trim was introduced (see below) with the "T8" plug-in hybrid (PHEV) powertrain as standard equipment, as well as additional luxury features.